drcayber/payload/README.md

 * Kali , Parrot , BlackArch

-### Prerequisites for installation on Kali , Parrot , BlackArch
+### Prerequisites for installation on Kali , Parrot

 ```bash